saulpierotti/markdown_notebook/ADS.md

 ### Branch and bound
 * Branch-and-bound is a more efficient enumeration approach based on avoiding decisions that cannot lead to an optimal solution
+* It was developped by Alisa Land and Alison Dong in 1960
 * Let's assume a minimizazion problem with cost function $\phi(x)$
 	* This is not a restrictive condition since I can apply the same reasoning for maximization problems
 $$ min(\phi(x)) = max(-\phi(x))$$